Peaking for a CrossFit Competition: The 8‑Week Training Guide

 The Science of Peaking and Tapering

-Peaking means adjusting training volume to make sure your performance abilities (strength, endurance, speed, skills) can be expressed at their highest level on game-day.
-This is usually done by tapering, reducing training load, after a period of hard training leading up to a competition, in the days or weeks before the competition, to allow the body to fully recover and reveal that fitness.
+This is done by reducing training load, after a period of hard training leading up to a competition, in the days or weeks before the competition, to allow the body to fully recover and reveal that fitness.

 There is a saying that rings: “Fatigue masks fitness” which in other words means that if you carry too much fatigue, you won’t be able to express your true fitness level: tired legs run slower than fresh legs even if they’re just as strong.
 A proper taper pulls down fatigue while maintaining fitness, so you feel fresh and powerful when it counts.

-When you reduce training volume, your accumulated fatigue dissipates faster than you lose your fitness adaptations.
+When you reduce training volume, fatigue disappears faster than fitness.
 In practice, this means cutting back on how much work you do (volume) for a short period, while keeping enough intensity, usually also slightly reduced, to “signal” your body to stay ready.
 Keeping the intensity high enough leads to better performance on game day, which is why the key to a good taper is to reduce the volume as much as possible, while maintaining the necessary intensity to ”stay sharp”.
 To peak, you unload fatigue but don’t completely stop challenging yourself.

 Why Focus on Power & Intensity Over Base Training in Final Weeks